dojot/docs/source/mqtt-tls.rst

    by changing the ``dojot_insecure_mode`` variable to ``false``.

-In addition, you can choose between `IotAgent VerneMQ` or `IotAgent Mosca` when configuring Ansible deployment  (i.e. Kubernetes).
+In addition, you can choose between `IotAgent VerneMQ` or `IotAgent Mosca` when configuring the Ansible deployment (i.e. Kubernetes).
 In Docker-compose, you need to uncomment and comment the services in the ``docker-compose.yml``, there's a commented explanation about that in this file.